Abdominoplasty – Information and Costs

 The bruising generally takes two or three weeks to subside.

-Full Abdominoplasty is a major operation and you will need to rest for three to five days.
+Full abdominoplasty is a major operation and you will need to rest for three to five days afterwards.
 However, you will be able to walk straight after the procedure and are encouraged to do so as much as possible.

 You will be able to return to work two weeks after surgery if your job is not physically demanding.
 You will be able to return to all your normal activities including physical exercise after four to six weeks.

-After a mini abdominoplasty, you will be able to walk immediately after surgery but you will need to rest for one to three days.
-For three weeks, you must engage in only light activities.
+After a mini abdominoplasty, you’ll be able to walk immediately after surgery but you will need to rest for one to three days.
+For three weeks, you must only engage in light activities.
 You can expect to get back to all your normal activities three weeks after your mini tummy tuck.

 To get an idea of possible results please visit our abdominoplasty gallery.

-Dr Barnouti will advise you on the best approach and expected outcome for your tummy tuck or abdominoplasty during your initial consultation at one of his three Sydney clinics.
+Dr Barnouti will advise you on the best approach and expected outcome for your tummy tuck or abdominoplasty during your initial consultation at one of our three Sydney clinics.